-Prior to the development of the DCA O&M Plan, if the date of construction is consistent with the potential existence of these materials, a qualified environmental professional will need to perform a thorough inspection of the facility for friable and non-friable ACM and lead-based paint.
-All consultants that contract with the DCA to perform asbestos or lead paint consulting services should have their qualifications and supporting documents, as set forth in the DCA Environmental Manual, available for review.
+Prior to the development of the DCA O&M Plan, if the date of construction is consistent with the potential existence of these materials, a qualified environmental professional must perform a thorough inspection of the facility for friable and non-friable ACM and lead-based paint.
+All consultants that perform asbestos or lead paint consulting services must be EPA certified and submit their qualifications and supporting documents, as set forth in the DCA Environmental Manual, for review.

-Typically, in a multi-family housing situation, at least ten percent of similarly constructed housing units should be inspected for ACM or LBP, as well as all other common building areas

-(clubhouse, office, etc.) on the property.
-Lead-based paint (LBP) inspections should follow the EPA's latest guidance document for pre-purchase requirements involving HUD funds.
+A minimum of ten percent or one unit per building, whichever is greater, of similarly constructed housing units must be inspected for ACM or LBP, as well as all other common building areas (clubhouse, office, etc.) on the property.
+Lead-based paint (LBP) inspections must follow the EPA's latest guidance document for pre-purchase requirements involving HUD funds.
 However, DCA may, at their discretion, elect to perform an alternative sampling protocol.

-Many multi-family housing communities are developed during different phases of construction, which are often separated from one another by a period of years.
-If this is the case, the consultant should consider each phase of the community as an entirely separate area and sample representative areas accordingly.
+For phased developments, the consultant must consider each phase of the community as an entirely separate area and sample representative areas accordingly.

-So, it is important to interview a knowledgeable person at the community to obtain the following:
+The inspector must interview a knowledgeable person to obtain the following:

 - 1. Relevant information regarding building unit types

 - 2. Dates of construction

-- 3. Construction plans for review
+- 3. Construction plans

-- 4. A tour of the facility.
+- 4. A tour of the facility

-Multiple samples of each type of suspect hazardous building material should be collected during DCA building inspections.
-One sample of a suspect material from a housing unit should never be considered representative of that material type for the entire facility.
+Multiple samples of each type of suspect hazardous building material must be collected during DCA building inspections.
+One sample of a suspect material from a housing unit must never be considered representative of that material type for the entire facility.

 Most of the ACM encountered in a multi-family housing community will be surfacing materials or miscellaneous materials, such as textured ceiling material, floor coverings, wallboard or ceiling panels, patching compounds and roofing materials.
-However, the inspector may encounter other suspect ACM.
-Generally, thermal system insulation will not be encountered in a residential setting, with the possible exception of some insulated domestic water lines.
+The inspector may encounter other suspect ACM, such as some insulated domestic water lines.